transcriptaze/snyth/documentation/NOTES.md

 ### CORS

-While it would be nice to be able to load MIDI files directly from a URL but _snyth_ makes a lot of use of things like _AudioWorklets_ and _SharedArrayBuffers_ and global current times, all of which are restricted to unless CORS header is set to _same-origin_.
-And since it is hosted on Github pages it just isn't possible ... you'll just have to download the files and use them locally until such time as this thing gets its own server.
+It would be nice to be able to load MIDI files directly from a URL but _snyth_ makes a lot of use of things like _AudioWorklets_ and _SharedArrayBuffers_ and global current times, all of which are restricted unless the CORS header is set to _same-origin_.
+And since it is hosted on Github pages it just isn't possible, so until this thing gets its own server you'll have to download the files and load them locally.

 ## References